stflavian/stflavian.github.io/docs/posts/DFTB+/single-point.md

 **dftb_pin.hsd** file.
 It is a detailed copy of out **dftb_in.hsd** file, with the only difference being that the default settings are explicitly mentioned.
-This has no value from a results point of view, but it provides a great way to check which are all possible settings for a
+This has no value from a results point of view, but it provides a great way to check which are all possible settings.
+It is especially useful since the DFTB+ manual does not explicitly mention some settings for extended tight-binding calculations.

+That is it for now!
+Later, we will look into what settings should be changed to obtain accurate results.